GEPREP About Contents FAQ Donate

 So would it be better to not replace internal combustion engine cars with electric cars?

-Yes, possibly.
+Possibly yes in some situations.
 This is something that should be studied objectively before rushing headlong into an extremely costly and disruptive mass replacement.